Charles Nelson Reilly: Television

 Reilly kept active in Broadway shows but he became better known for his TV work, appearing regularly on television in the 1960s.
 He appeared as a Mystery Guest and was a panelist on the What's My Line? quiz show.
 In 1965 he appeared several times on The Steve Lawrence Show, which aired for a single season.
 Television commercials that he made throughout the 1960s, 1970s and 1980s included Excedrin, Bic Banana Ink Crayons and Purina Mills Dog Food.

 From 1968 to 1970, he appeared as the bumbler Claymore Gregg on the television series The Ghost & Mrs. Muir, for which he received an Emmy nomination.
 He also appeared as a regular on The Dean Martin Show and had guest appearances on various television series, including McMillan & Wife, The Patty Duke Show, Here's Lucy, Rowan & Martin's Laugh-In, The Love Boat, and Love, American Style.
-In 1971, he appeared as the evil magician Hoodoo in Lidsville, a children's program on ABC.
+In 1971, he appeared as the evil magician Hoodoo in Lidsville, a children's program on ABC created by Sid and Marty Krofft.

 Reilly was a frequent guest on The Tonight Show Starring Johnny Carson, appearing more than 100 times.
-He was a lively and reliable talk-show guest and lived within blocks of the Burbank studios where The Tonight Show was taped, so he was often asked to be a last-minute replacement for scheduled guests who did not make it to the studio in time.
+He was a lively and reliable talk-show guest and lived within blocks of the Burbank studios where The Tonight Show was taped, so he was often asked to be a last-minute replacement for scheduled guests who canceled or did not make it to the studio on time.

 Reilly was a fixture on game shows, primarily due to his appearances as a regular panelist on Match Game.
 He was one of the longest-running guests, and often engaged in playful banter with fellow regular Brett Somers (the two generally sat next to each other on the show—Somers in the upper middle seat and Reilly in the upper right seat).
 He typically offered sardonic commentary and peppered his answers with homosexuality-themed double entendres which pushed the boundaries of 1970s television standards.

 During the taping of Match Game '74, Reilly left for a short time to film Hamburgers (1974) and to star in the Neil Simon play God's Favorite (December 1974 to March 1975).
 From 1975 to 1976, he starred in another live-action children's program titled Uncle Croc's Block, with Jonathan Harris.
 He was often a guest celebrity on the 1984 game show Body Language, including one week with Lucille Ball and another week with Audrey Landers.